 A personal story can be used to break down and teach new skills, such as:

 - using the washroom

 - taking turns during play

-In a Personal Story, a challenging situation is described in detail with the focus on important social information such as what others might think, feel, or do.
-Suggestions about how to behave are also provided to your child.
+In a personal story, the situation is described in detail with the focus on important social information such as what others might think, feel, or do.
+Descriptions about what to do in that situation are provided to your child.

-Correct: I sit quietly on the sofa during story time.
+Correct: I sit quietly on the floor during story time.

 Incorrect: Adam must not talk during story time.

-When writing a Personal Story, make sure that you only mention what your child should be doing, not what he should not be doing.
+When writing a personal story, make sure that you only mention what your child should be doing, rather than what he should not be doing.